 Profitable franchises are profitable because someone else has worked through the plan, smoothed out all the kinks and come up with something that makes money.
 If you have the money to buy into a profitable franchise and are the kind of person that would make a good franchisee, this can be the ideal solution for you.

-New Businesses Don't Make Money
+Funding New Businesses

 Have a Supportive Spouse

 For many people starting a small business, this is the best solution.
 The working spouse can cover the living expenses and contribute to the cost of starting a new business while you focus your time on handling all of the new business activities.

 Face it; you can't live on air for months on end while you're building your new business up to the point that it makes money.
 Don't dismiss bank loans as a source of funds.